-What happens when someone falsely and wrongly accuses you of having committed an egregious crime?
-Or, what happens if someone mixes you up with another person and alleges you were in fact the perpetrator of an unspeakable act?
+What happens when someone falsely and wrongly accuses you of having committed an egregious crime on the internet?
+Or, what happens if someone mixes you up with another person and alleges you were in fact the perpetrator of an unspeakable ac on the web?

-So, what legal recourse is there for someone who has false allegations made against them?
+So, what legal recourse is there for someone who has false allegations made against them online?
 Are there any false accusations laws protecting innocent persons?
 In this comprehensive post, we’re going to walk you through:

 - What false accusations are,

 - Several claims you may bring against a party for wrongly accusing you of a crime,